STOM-Group/stom.chkwon.net/resources/latex.md

 - [Export Excel Charts as PDF](https://cschleiden.wordpress.com/2009/09/28/howto-export-excel-charts-as-pdf-to-include-in-latex-document/)
 - [Ipe](http://ipe.otfried.org): A drawing editor with LaTeX source code as input
-- [Inkscape](http://inkscape.org) - This is an open source alternative to Adobe Illustrator.
+- [Inkscape](http://inkscape.org) - This is an open-source alternative to Adobe Illustrator.
 Inkscape can export drawings as LaTeX codes (save as PDF).
   - <a title="" href="http://pav.iki.fi/software/textext/#instructions-for-windows" rel="nofollow">textext</a> - An Inkscape extension to enter LaTeX equations in Inkscape
 - [What GUI applications are there to assist in generating graphics for TeX?](http://tex.stackexchange.com/questions/26972/what-gui-applications-are-there-to-assist-in-generating-graphics-for-tex)
 - [What graphics packages are there for creating graphics in LaTeX documents?](http://tex.stackexchange.com/questions/205/what-graphics-packages-are-there-for-creating-graphics-in-latex-documents)